 Regularly scheduled, individual, one-hour weekly conferences with the Field Instructor are a required part of the field practicum program.
-Students should log one hour of supervision per week on their time log.
+These meetings must be documented.
 The conference is a mutually interactive process between the Field Instructor and the student.
-It is used to assess the student's learning activities, including the integration and generalization of concepts from the classroom to applied field experiences, and to resolve problems.
-Weekly supervision provides an opportunity for the Field Instructor to give ongoing feedback on the student's performance of practicum goals.
-It assists students in identifying performance strengths and weaknesses, reviewing process recordings, discussing case issues/dynamics and evaluating progress toward achieving goals identified in the Learning Plan Agreement.
+It is used to assess learning activities, including integration and generalization of concepts from the classroom to the field experiences, and to resolve problems.
+The supervisory conference provides an opportunity for the Field Instructor to give ongoing feedback concerning the student's performance in relation to practicum goals.
+It will assist students in identifying performance strengths and weaknesses, reviewing process recordings, discussing case issues/dynamics and evaluating progress toward achieving goals identified in the Learning Plan.
 Field Instructors may utilize process recordings, case histories, and presentations to explore case dynamics, client-student interaction, and systematic thinking.
-Additionally, the field instructor may request the student to seek consent from their client(s) to audiotape one or more sessions for review and analysis with the field instructor during their supervision hour, for the student's professional and personal growth.

-If there are any difficulties in maintaining regularly scheduled supervision, this matter should be immediately brought to the attention of their field liaison.
+If there are any difficulties in maintaining regularly scheduled supervision, this should be immediately brought to the attention of the field liaison.

-While other learning opportunities are encouraged, such as attending trainings, workshops, lectures, conferences, etc., these are no substitutes for the one hour of weekly individual or combination of individual and group supervision sessions.
+While other learning opportunities are encouraged, such as attending trainings, workshops, lectures, conferences, etc., these are not substitutes for the one hour of weekly individual or combination of individual and group supervision sessions.